FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 Then they **cut the draw pile in half, place the bottom half on top, and then draw a card from it**.
 The drawn card is then played like normal, and the leader's turn ends.

-After the first turn, gameplay for all remaining turns during the round are identical to Hana-awase.
+After the first turn, the gameplay for all remaining turns during the round is identical to Hana-awase.

 ## *Dekiyaku* That Stop the Round
 One a player has played their two cards—one from their hand, and one from the draw pile—they check the contents of their score pile to see if they have formed any *dekiyaku*, or 'built combinations' [出来役 - できやく, *dekiyaku*].